junnjiee/junnjiee/README.md

 ### Jun Jie
-I make software for people to use.
+Trying to make software to enhance experiences.

 <!--
 **junnjiee16/junnjiee16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.